Pomax/are-we-flying/docs/index.md

   <source src="./graphics/bumped.js" />
 </graphics-element>

-It's actually hard to tell: this looks pretty much the same as before, but things change if we increase the plane's speed and reduce the inner radius.
-Pick a speed of 100 and a radius of 1: comparing the two graphics, we see that our latest update keeps the plane much closer to the flight path itself.
-In fact, let's keep the speed at 50, and set the ratio to 1, so that we're effectively _only_ working with our outer circle: that's actually good enough that we can just dispense with our inner radius entirely, and simply pick an outer radius based on our speed without having to guess at what a workable inner ratio would be.
+It's actually hard to tell: if we overlay the graphs we see that we get onto the flight path just a _tiny_ bit earlier in the very last turn, but not fast enough to justify the extra work.

-So... let's just remove the inner radius and update our `getHeading` in our `waypoint-manager.js` file:
+So let's update the `getHeading` function in our `waypoint-manager.js` file to use our "projective" flight pathing:

 ```javascript
 import {